starchturrets/windows-shenanigans/README.md

 # windows-shenanigans
-Just my notes on how to
+Just my notes on how to somewhat improve Windows 11 privacy and security.